Just landed yourself a management role? Congratulations—all your hard work has paid off.

 This uncertainty isn’t necessarily a bad thing, though.

 To better ease into your transition, Emily recommends finding yourself a mentor you trust to accelerate your development as a business leader.
-She also has five other tips on managing people at work—scroll through the gallery to check them out.
+She also shares five other tips on managing people at work.

 More stories from CLEO